trustedsec/unicorn/README.md

 Note that you will need to have a listener enabled in order to capture the attack.

 ###                -----MACRO ATTACK INSTRUCTIONS----

 For the macro attack, you will need to go to File, Properties, Ribbons, and select Developer.
 Once you do that, you will have a developer tab.
-Create a new macro, call it AutoOpen and paste the generated code into that.
+Create a new macro, call it Auto_Open and paste the generated code into that.
 This will automatically run.
 Note that a message will prompt to the user saying that the file is corrupt and automatically close the excel document.
 THIS IS NORMAL BEHAVIOR!
 This is  tricking the victim to thinking the excel document is corrupted.
 You should get a shell through powershell injection after that.

+If you are deploying this against Office365/2016+ versions of Word you need to modify the first line of the output from: Sub Auto_Open()

+To: Sub AutoOpen()

+The name of the macro itself must also be "AutoOpen" instead of the legacy "Auto_Open" naming scheme.

 NOTE: WHEN COPYING AND PASTING THE EXCEL, IF THERE ARE ADDITIONAL SPACES THAT ARE ADDED YOU NEED TO REMOVE THESE AFTER EACH OF THE POWERSHELL CODE SECTIONS UNDER VARIABLE "x" OR A SYNTAX ERROR WILL